quicwg/base-drafts/draft-ietf-quic-tls.md

 If TLS experiences an error, it generates an appropriate alert as defined in Section 6 of {{!TLS13}}.

 A TLS alert is converted into a QUIC connection error.
-The alert description is added to 0x100 to produce a QUIC error code from the range reserved for CRYPTO_ERROR.
+The AlertDescription value is added to 0x100 to produce a QUIC error code from the range reserved for CRYPTO_ERROR.
 The resulting value is sent in a QUIC CONNECTION_CLOSE frame of type 0x1c.